DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/index.rst

 Welcome to the **Copernicus Seasonal Forecast Tools**!

-This Python package, developed under the `U-CLIMADAPT <https://www.copernicus-user-uptake.eu/user-uptake/details/responding-to-the-impact-of-climate-change-u-climadapt-488>`_ project, connects seasonal forecast data with climate impact modeling.
-We designed this module to make working with climate forecasts more accessible for researchers and practitioners.
+This Python package, developed to manage seasonal forecast data from the `Copernicus Climate Data Store (CDS) <https://cds.climate.copernicus.eu/>`_ as part of the `U-CLIMADAPT <https://www.copernicus-user-uptake.eu/user-uptake/details/responding-to-the-impact-of-climate-change-u-climadapt-488>`_ project.
+We designed this package to make working with climate forecasts more accessible for researchers and practitioners.

-The module bridges **seasonal forecast data** from the `Copernicus Climate Data Store (CDS) <https://cds.climate.copernicus.eu>`_ with flexible data processing and climate impact modeling workflows.
-It supports downloading `sub-daily Copernicus forecasts <https://cds.climate.copernicus.eu/datasets/seasonal-original-single-levels?tab=overview>`_ and **aggregating them to daily resolution**, enabling analysis of climate indices for impact forecasting.
+It offers comprehensive tools for downloading, processing, computing climate indices, and generating hazard objects based on seasonal forecast datasets, particularly `Seasonal forecast daily and subdaily data on single levels<https://cds.climate.copernicus.eu/datasets/seasonal-original-single-levels?tab=overview>`_
+The package is tailored to integrate seamlessly with the `CLIMADA<https://climada.ethz.ch/>`_ (CLIMate ADAptation) platform, supporting climate risk assessment and the development of effective adaptation strategies.

 Key features include: